PravarAnu/Discord_Clone/README.md

  This project is made for the problem statement given by the Ineuorn.ai during their hiring process for the position of Software Trainee Engineer.

+ Here is the [live website](https://clone-discord-ineuron.netlify.app/) of this project.

 # Take a look

 ## I have designed the page for two screen sizes-